africanproofs/provider-register/README.md

 An update to the provider record is triggered when the sender submits another *register* transaction/call with the new information.

-The provider must sign *register* and *unregister* functions.
+The provider must sign the *register* and *unregister* functions.
 Its is the signers address that is used as the index key for the record.

 **From the data consumer side:**
 Once registered, other stakeholders such as dapp developers can use the information as a reference and a starting point in sourcing data about the deployed chain infrastructure.
 Interaction with the contract happens through two data acquisition functions, namely *getAllProviders* and *getProvider*.